There are three cores available through our Center Core Grant

 Ocular Ultrasound Laboratory

-• Verasonics Vantage 128 ultrasound system
+• Verasonics Vantage 128 Ultrasound System

-Electronics Shop (available through the USC Ginsburg Institute for Biomedical Therapeutics)
+• HC4 6th Floor (available through the USC Ginsburg Institute for Biomedical Therapeutics)

 • Bose Electroforce 3100 mechanical measurement system